jmc-88/tint3/doc/tint3.1.md

     missing, tint3 will copy its default configuration file to that path.

     See **tint3rc(5)** for a description of the configuration file format.

+-h, --help

+:   Shows a brief help screen and exits immediately.

+-v, --version

+:   Shows the version info and exits immediately.

+theme *operation*

+:   Acts as a theme manager, performing the requested *operation*.
+This can
+    be any of:

+    - **search** or **s**: accepts any number of arguments, used to match against *remotely* available themes based on their author name or theme name.
+      The resulting query joins these arguments through an AND operator.
+      All matching themes will be listed on the standard output.
+    - **install** or **in**: expects one or more arguments, used to match against *locally* available themes based on their author name or theme name, or alternatively their full `author_name/theme_name` identifier.
+      The resulting query joins these arguments through an OR operator.
+      All matching themes will be installed to the local repository.
+    - **uninstall** or **un**: expects one or more arguments, used to match against *locally* available themes based on their author name or theme name, or alternatively their full `author_name/theme_name` identifier.
+      The resulting query joins these arguments through an OR operator.
+      All matching themes, after receiving explicit confirmation from the user, will be uninstalled from the local repository.
+    - **list-local** or **ls**: expects no arguments, and ignores them if any are provided.
+All *locally* available themes will be listed on the standard output.

 # FILES